d3/d3-scale/README.md

 <a name="pow_interpolate" href="#pow_interpolate">#</a> <i>pow</i>.<b>interpolate</b>([<i>interpolate</i>])

 If *interpolate* is specified, sets the scale’s [range](#pow_range) interpolator factory.
-This interpolator factory is used to construct interpolators for each adjacent pair of values from the range; these interpolators then map a normalized domain parameter *t* in [0,1] to the corresponding value in the range.
+This interpolator factory is used to create interpolators for each adjacent pair of values from the range; these interpolators then map a normalized domain parameter *t* in [0,1] to the corresponding value in the range.
 If *factory* is not specified, returns the scale’s interpolator factory.
 See [*linear*.interpolate](#linear_interpolate) for examples.

 Note: the [default interpolator](https://github.com/d3/d3-interpolate#interpolate) **may reuse return values**.
 For example, if the domain values are arbitrary objects, then the default interpolator always returns the same object, modifying it in-place.
 If the scale is used to set an attribute or style, you typically don’t have to worry about this recyling of the scale’s return value; however, if you need to store the scale’s return value, specify your own interpolator or make a copy as appropriate.